 “The ability to observe without evaluating is the highest form of intelligence”

 We may interpret events according to our own judgement, but those events will happen whether we have an opinion about them or not.
-We get stressed when we respond to a situation with feelings of anxiety, but someone else may have a completely different reaction and stay calm throughout.
-The difference is in the perception and attitude we have, which in turn creates the reality we live in.
+We may get stressed when we respond to a situation with feelings of anxiety, but someone else may have a completely different reaction and stay calm throughout.
+Managing this anxiety may be key to moving forward with your mindset and future life.

 Our thoughts are like the waves on a still lake after we throw a stone in the water: we see ripples of water moving outwards for a while, and then the surface may become still again.
 With meditation and other practices like dynamic relaxation, we observe these ripples and let them be without trying to control them.